yousuf-humran/Secure-Tag/README.md

 > ```

 ## Library Dependencies

-The following libraries must be installed to compile and run the project:
+The following libraries are required to compile and run the project:

+1. **SoftwareSerial**
+   - Used for communication with the RFID module via software serial ports.

+2. **Adafruit GFX Library**
+   - Provides graphics primitives for drawing shapes, text, and images on TFT displays.

+3. **Adafruit ST7735 and ST7789**
+   - Enables support for ST7735 and ST7789-based TFT displays.

+4. **SPI**
+   - Provides support for SPI communication, essential for interfacing with the TFT display.

-## Installation Instructions
+### Installation Instructions

-1. Open the **Arduino IDE**.
+1. Open **Arduino IDE**.
-2. Go to:
+2. Navigate to:
    `Sketch → Include Library → Manage Libraries...`
 3. In the Library Manager, search for and install the following:
    - **Adafruit GFX Library**